advertising, marketing, public relations, point of purchase, collateral, print, web design, web content Follow @cafe_racer

 Original page didn't show product or potential New home page projects contemporary look, warm feel

-LOIS began life identified only by what they did, instead of a unique brand that could set them apart from dozens of other cabinet builders, the majority of whom build with materials closer to cardboard than hardwood.
+LOIS was first identified only by their basic product, cabintry, instead of a unique brand to set them apart from dozens of other cabinet builders, the majority of whom build with materials closer to cardboard than hardwood.

-The original FAWW label was nearly indecipherable, but serendipitously the answer was directly at hand.
-Lois, the owner, would become LOIS, the brand.
+The original FAWW label was nearly indecipherable, but the answer was for Lois, the owner, to become LOIS, the brand.

-The goal is to allow consumers to identify the product as LOIS, instead of just another unremarkable cabinet shop.
-In her case it works beautifully, due to a variety of factors not least of which are the letterforms themselves.
-LOIS.com wasn't available, but solois.com was, and the domain was secured as the first step in what promises to be a successful business building enterprise.
+Consumers could now identify the product as LOIS, instead of just another unremarkable cabinet shop.
+LOIS.com wasn't available, but solois.com was.
+The domain was secured as the first step in a successful business building enterprise.

-A tight budget meant compromises were inevitable.
+A tight budget meant compromise..
 Point and shoot photography was based on web, not print, requirements.
 Web pages were limited to a home page and a basic product pricing page.
 Collateral is restricted to a new business card and a sell sheet, while exhibit support was a single two-sided kiosk with appropriate graphics applied.
-It all works, and for the time being is a useful lab for future expansion of the overall marketing and communications effort.

-simple photo captures the essence of the client's cabinetry skillThe home page carries the responsibility for setting the emotional tone of LOIS, conveying a sense of warmth and a smooth, soft, almost tactile interface, much like LOIS’ product of beautifully finished organic surfaces.
+simple photo captures the essence of the client's cabinetry skillThe home page carries the responsibility for setting the emotional tone of LOIS.
 The nature of LOIS' product is neatly captured as the images, like this column, project the touch and feel of the real wood surfaces.